sunnypark12/CS4641_Group5/README.md

 Explore the data using the notebooks and scripts in the DataAnalysis directory.

 **Model Training**
-Train and evaluate models using the scripts in the SupervisedLearning and UnsupervisedLearning directories.
+Train and evaluate models using the scripts in the SupervisedLearning directory.